opendatacube/datacube-ows/docs/database.rst

 CONCURRENTLY.
 This means that it may not take effect until some minutes after ``datacube-ows-update`` exits.

-DO NOT ATTEMPT TO REFRESH VIEWS NON-CONCURRENTLY IN A PRODUCTION ENVIRONMENT.
+.. warning:: DO NOT ATTEMPT TO REFRESH VIEWS NON-CONCURRENTLY IN A PRODUCTION ENVIRONMENT.

    This will leave OWS broken and unable to respond to requests until the refresh is complete.

 In a production environment you should not be refreshing views much more than 2 or 3 times a day unless your database is small